rakinmohammedrafeeq/AlliedEdge/README.md

 - **Live site:** https://alliededge.app
 - **Google OAuth flow details:** `frontend/docs/google-login.md`

-## Usage & academic integrity
+## Usage

-This repository is public **for recruiter/hiring-manager review**.
+This repository is shared for portfolio and recruiter evaluation purposes.

-- **Do not copy, clone, fork, or reuse** this project (in whole or in part) for coursework, assignments, hackathons, or any submission where you are expected to produce original work.
-- **Do not re-upload** the source or deploy it as your own (including “portfolio” clones).
+Please do not reuse the project for academic submissions or claim it as your own work.
-- You may **read the code** to evaluate my work.
-If you want to reuse any portion, please **request permission first**.

-In addition to the note above, the project is licensed as **proprietary / all rights reserved** (see **License**).

 ## Local development (for evaluation)